-The series aired on 2 different networks.
-ABC canceled it after 1 season.
+The series aired on two different networks.
+ABC cancelled it after one season.
 It was then picked up by CBS for its second and final season.
 MTM Enterprises, which produced the series, had a stronger relationship with CBS at the time, which was not unlike ABC's relationship with Paramount Television, which respectively aired and produced Randall's previous series The Odd Couple (1970).
 See more »

 Was this review helpful to you?